Gary Rogers: Dundalk

 Rogers signed for Dundalk in November 2014.
 In his first season, he won both the Premier Division and the FAI Cup.
 He also appeared in the qualifying rounds of the 2015–16 UEFA Champions League as Dundalk went out to BATE Borisov.
 He was part of the Dundalk side that made Irish footballing history by reaching the play-off round of the 2016–17 UEFA Champions League, where they lost 3–1 on aggregate to Polish side Legia Warsaw, dropping into the group stages of the Europa League as a result.
 He went on to become a big part of following league campaigns, picking up league medals in 2018 and 2019.

 Retirement

 In December 2020, after the 2020 League of Ireland season, Rogers announced his retirement from football after a 21-year career.
 His last game was against Arsenal in Group B of the 2020–21 UEFA Europa League group stage.

-European competition

-Rogers holds the record for most appearances in European competition for an Irish domestic player (54).
+Rogers formerly held the record for most appearances in European competition for an Irish domestic player with 54 appearances, until it was overtaken by Sean Gannon in 2024.